sugardraw/cocktail-app/README.md

 Cheers!

 ### Stack:
-React, MongoDB, Express, Bcrypt, Multer and Mlab
+Redux, React, MongoDB, Express, Bcrypt, Multer and Mlab

 ### Use
 Clone the project into your local machine and run **`npm install`** inside the backend and the frontend folders.